nlxai/voice-compass-sdk/packages/core/README.md

 * `journeyId?: string` (optional): a journey ID that is different from the one supplied when the instance was created.
 * `escalate?: boolean` (optional): a boolean flag setting whether the flow is escalating to a human agent at this step.
 * `end?: boolean` (optional): a boolean flag setting whether the flow is ending at this step.
+* `bidirectional?: boolean` (optional): this flag turns on bidirectional mode in the journey.
+This is an advanced feature.
 * `payload?: object` (optional): a payload object with additional information.

 ### `trackDomAnnotations`